 The EU Directive 2019/1937, commonly termed as the “Whistleblower Protection Directive”, will be enforceable across EU member states by 17 December 2021.
 The scope of the Directive is to protect whistleblowers from harm or retaliation for reporting breaches, and therefore, covers a wide range of reporting persons working in the private and public sectors.
 The Directive imposes effective, proportionate and dissuasive penalties for breaches of the directive, particularly on any persons or organizations who hinder reporting or who retaliate against whistleblowers.

-What is the EU Whistleblower Protection Directive?
+What is the Protection of the Whistleblower Act?

 - the EU’s financial interest;